elena-lyulina/cil-road-segmentation/README.md

 ### Results reproduction
 To reproduce the results, you can run ```src/submission/evaluate.py``` on dowloaded models and data.
+As both models and data are quite heavy, the results are additionally saved in the ```out``` directory.

 ### Directory Structure
 ```